-The FCS does not have to but may provide reasons as to the determination to suspend or cease providing supervised contact services.
+The FCS is not obliged to but may provide reasons as to the determination to suspend or cease providing supervised contact services.
 Where the FCS provides reasons, these reasons will be shared with both parents (and legal representatives where relevant, including the Independent Children's Lawyer).